 Alchemical Free Energy Calculations

+Absolute alchemical free energy calculations were carried out to validate the putative binding poses in a fully-flexible explicitly solvated system.
+The YANK GPU-accelerated free energy calculation code with the Amber family of forcefields was used for this purpose.
+Details follow.

-System reparation and modeling. rotein and ligand poses generated by induced fit docking were selected for input files.
-Because proteins and ligands were already prepared, they were simply run through the pdbfixer command line tool with add-atoms and add-residues set to None to convert residue and atom names to be tleap.
+System preparation and modeling.
+The top poses generated by induced fit docking, as described above, were selected as input protein and ligand poses.
+Because proteins and ligands were already prepared, they were simply run through the pdbfixer command line tool with add-atoms and add-residues set to None to convert residue and atom names to be compatible with Amber tleap.

-Parameterization. tleap (ambermini 16.16.0) was used to solvate the complex in a cubic box with a 12Å buffer of TIP3P water molecules around the protein.
-The system was parameterized using AMBER’s forcefield ff14sb and GAFF 1.8.
-Missing ligand parameters were determined using antechamber.
-The ligand was assigned charges using the AM1-BCCmplementation in OpenEye (OEtoolkit 2017.6.1 through openmoltools 0.8.1).
+Parameterization. tleap (from the minimal conda-installable AmberTools 16 suite ambermini 16.16.0) was used to solvate the complex in a cubic box with a 12Å buffer of TIP3P water molecules around the protein.
+The system was parameterized using AMBER’s forcefield ff14sb19 and GAFF 1.820.
+Missing ligand parameters were determined using antechamber21.
+The ligand was assigned charges using the AM1-BCC 22,23 implementation in OpenEye (OEtoolkit 2017.6.1 through openmoltools 0.8.1).

 Minimization.
-Minimization was performed using the implementation of the L-BFGS algorithm in OpenMM 7.1.1 with a tolerance of 1kJ/nm.
+Minimization was performed using the implementation of the L-BFGS24 algorithm in OpenMM 7.1.125 with a tolerance of 1kJ//mol/nm.

 Production Simulation.
-Production simulation was run using YANK 0.19.4 using OpenMMTools 0.13.4.
-The ligand was confined to the binding site using a Harmonic restraint (K = 0.33 kcal/molÅ2) centered on the following residues in the receptor: 2, 4, 46, 76, 78, and 80.
-The calculation was performed using PME with a cutoff 9Å and four neutralizing Clcalculation carried out using a Langevin integrator (VRORV splitting) with a 2 fs timestep, and a Monte Carlo barostat.
-Ro 08-2750 and Ro A6 were run for 10000 iterations with 2500 timesteps per iteration, while Ro-OH was run for 15000 iterations with 2500 timesteps per iteration.
-Replica xchange step w performed each iteration using the Gibbs sampling scheme described previously.
-The alchemical pathway was automatically determined for each compound using the YANK autoprotocol feature.
+Production simulation was run using YANK 0.19.426 using OpenMMTools 0.13.4.
+The ligand was confined to the binding site using a Harmonic restraint (K = 0.33 kcal/mol/Å2) centered on the following residues in the receptor: 2, 4, 46, 76, 78, and 80.
+The calculation was performed using particle mesh Ewald (PME)27 electrostatics with default YANK settings with a real-space cutoff of 9Å.
+A long-range isotropic dispersion correction was applied to correct for truncation of the Lennard-Jones potential at 9Å.
+The system was automatically solvated with TIP3P28 solvent and four neutralizing Cl- ions.
+Production alchemical Hamiltonian exchange free energy calculations were carried out at 300 K and 1 atm using a Langevin integrator (VRORV splitting) with a 2 fs timestep, 5.0 ps-1 collision rate, and a molecular-scaling Monte Carlo barostat.
+Ro 08-2750 and Ro A6 were run for 10000 iterations (50 ns/replica) with 2500 timesteps (5 ps) per iteration, while Ro-OH was run for 15000 iterations (75 ns/replica) with 2500 timesteps (5 ps) per iteration.
+Complex configurations were stored for each replica once per iteration.
+Replica exchange steps were performed each iteration to mix replicas using the Gibbs sampling scheme described previously29.
+The alchemical pathway was automatically determined for each compound using the YANK autoprotocol protocol trailblazing feature.
+The Harmonic restraint scheme was used to keep the ligand from diffusing away from the protein while in a weakly coupled state, with automatically-determined force constant.

-nergy stimates. ΔG of binding for each compound was estimated using MBAR. amples were reweighted to a cutoff of 16 to long-range dispersion
+Absolute binding free energy estimates.
+Absolute free energies (ΔG) of binding for each compound was estimated using MBAR30.
+Samples were reweighted to a cutoff of 16Å to correct the isotropic dispersion correction to a nonisotropic long-range dispersion.
+This correction is important to account for the heterogeneous density of protein.
+To remove the harmonic restraint bias, samples were reweighted to substitute a squared well restraint of radius 10Å